toddledev/documentation/docs/04-get-started/02-create-a-project/index.md

 1. **Choose organization**: The organization is pre-selected based on your account settings
 2. **Select an emoji**: Choose an emoji to represent your package
 3. **Enter name**: Type in the desired name for your package
-4. **Adjust project id**: The id is automatically generated based on the package name, but you can adjust it as needed
+4. **Edit project id**: The id is automatically generated based on the package name, but you can edit it as needed

 After confirming the details, the package will be created and the Nordcraft editor will open for you to start working.